-It is a privilege to serve as Child and Youth Advocate for Prince Edward Island and to bring forward our Office's Strategic Plan for the period April 1, 2023 to March 31, 2024.
+It is a privilege to serve as Child and Youth Advocate for Prince Edward Island and to bring forward our Office's Strategic Plan for the period April 1, 2024 to March 31, 2025.

 The mandate of the PEI Child and Youth Advocate Act is broad, as demonstrated by the strategic actions that are both mandatory and discretionary.
-The 2023-24 Strategic Plan of the Office of the Child and Youth Advocate is grounded in priorities identified by children and youth, individual advocacy and systemic advocacy issues impacting the rights of PEI children and youth, emerging trends and issues impacting children and youth, and reports of child and youth serious injuries and deaths identified by our Office through March 31, 2024.
+The 2024-25 Strategic Plan of the Office of the Child and Youth Advocate is grounded in priorities identified by children and youth, individual advocacy and systemic advocacy issues impacting the rights of PEI children and youth, emerging trends and issues impacting children and youth, and reports of child and youth serious injuries and deaths identified by our Office through March 31, 2025.

-As Child and Youth Advocate, my accountability is to the children and youth of PEI, upholding their rights to be safe, healthy, educated, supported with specialized care as needed, connected to culture and family and to be heard and have their views considered in reviewable service decisions affecting them.
+As Child and Youth Advocate, my accountability is not only to the PEI Legislature, but also to the children and youth of PEI, upholding their rights to be safe, healthy, educated, supported with specialized care as needed, connected to culture and family and to be heard and have their views seriously considered in reviewable service decisions affecting them.